 Program Management will provide overall project direction of all activities and participants and management of the project including establishing a project Work Breakdown Structure (WBS) and baseline against which, performance will be measured using an earned value management system.
 The Contractor shall develop and provide a WBS that aligns with Contractor activities sequencing and execution of the HALEU Demonstration Program.
 Also, the Contractor shall develop and provide an integrated logic driven critical path schedule reflecting the WBS and which identifies contract milestones and deliverables.
 Formal status reports and meetings will be provided and held monthly with DOE to report and discuss schedule progress, milestone performance, cost performance, any variances, any concerns, and to identify action items.
 The Contractor will develop an agenda for these meetings and submit it to DOE at least seven (7) calendar days prior to the meeting.
 The meeting location will be mutually agreed upon between the Contractor and DOE.
-In addition, reports will be prepared and submitted to DOE to provide evidence of completion of project milestones.
-In addition, a weekly highlights report shall be provided electronically.
+In addition, reports will be provided electronically.
 Ad hoc meetings or conversations with DOE outside any formal meetings are to be utilized in a timely manner to identify and address any potential problems and concerns.
 Program Management will conduct activities that reduce overall risk to the project and assure a robust quality assurance program is implemented across the project.